Create sites

 • Details Menu—For polygon and geography locations, view reports run on the site.
 For point locations, view site attributes, add an image to the site attributes, and view reports run on the site.

-For point locations, you can also turn labels on or off and use the Symbol drop-down menu to edit the site symbol.
+For point locations, you can also turn labels on or off and click the Symbol drop-down menu to edit how the site symbol is stylized.
 Click Import custom symbol to upload a symbol in GIF, PNG, or JPG format.
 The recommended image size is 120x120 pixels or less.

 Use a site's action menu

-To access a site's action menu, locate the site in the project pane and click its Action menu Options.
+To access a site's action menu, locate the site in the project pane, and click the Action menu Options.
 Choose any of the following options:

-• Show details—View site attributes for point locations, as well as reports run for a specified site.
+• Show details—View site attributes for point locations, notes, attachments, and previously run reports and infographics for a specified site.

 • Zoom to site—Zoom the map extent to view the site on the map.